Lemon2311/ODrive_Linear_Actuator/README.md

 ## Testing

-Library is actively tested and on the 2 Axis Linear Actuator System, and will be updated as tests progress.
+Library is actively being tested on the 2 Axis Linear Actuator System, and will be updated as tests progress.

-## License
-This project is licensed under the [MIT License](link-to-license).